This Heat: History

-This Heat first came together in 1976 by Charles Hayward and Charles Bullen.
+This Heat were formed in 1976 by Charles Hayward and Charles Bullen.
 At the time, Hayward was a member of the progressive rock band Quiet Sun, fronted by guitarist Phil Manzanera of Roxy Music, and had been rehearsing with Bullen in several improvisational music groups on the London scene such as Radar Favourites and Dolphin Logic.
 In 1975, Quiet Sun had signed a deal with Island Records to record an album entitled Mainstream.
 Mainstream was critically acclaimed and became the New Musical Express' album of the month, and Island Records' fourth or fifth biggest seller at the time, close to sales figures of Bad Company and Cat Stevens.
 Whilst touring to support the record, Manzanera stepped down when he was called up to work on the next Roxy Music album, so Bullen stepped in as a replacement.
 Quiet Sun dissolved shortly afterwards, but Bullen and Hayward, whose bond had grown over the tour, decided to continue working together.

 Soon after, the pair were joined by visual artist Gareth Williams, who despite his lack of formal musical training had an intuitive ear for sound.
 Hayward had also hoped to bring Quiet Sun bassist Bill MacCormick on board; MacCormick however, declined due to personality clashes between him and Williams.
 Under the name Friendly Rifles, the trio performed their first gig at the Three Horseshoes, Hampstead on February 13, 1976.
 They eventually settled upon This Heat in reference to the 1976 British Isles heat wave, regarded at the time as the hottest summer on record.
 Hayward also stated the name had existed in Williams' subconscious since the 1960s, when he was a member of a youth gang called 'Fly Wire', whose rivals were known as 'This Heat'.

 This Heat's first radio airplay came in early 1977 from legendary DJ John Peel, to whom they sent a demo tape recorded in the top room at Hayward's parents' house in Camberwell, prior to moving into Cold Storage - formerly the cold store room of a meat pie factory - which they converted into a studio as part of the Acme artists studios complex in Brixton.
 During this time, they also recorded a session with Ghanaian percussionist Mario Boyer Diekuuroh, parts of which later appeared on a 1982 split cassette with Albert Marcoeur, released by the French experimental rock magazine Tago Mago.